Contact Lens Care

 Age-related macular degeneration (AMD)

 Age-related macular degeneration happens when part of the retina is damaged due to ageing complications.
-The condition is known to affect 6.2 million people around the globe.
+The condition is known to affect millions of people around the globe.
 It is fourth in the list of diseases that commonly lead to blindness behind cataracts, preterm birth and glaucoma.

 What is age-related macular degeneration?